 The fish community was assessed using the Index of Biotic Integrity (IBI) criteria developed for fish communities in the Piedmont Ecoregion of Georgia (GDNR, 2005b).
-Fish community condition ratings, index of biotic integrity (IBI scores), ranged from "fair" to "very poor" in the 2020 assessment (Table 13).
-The IBI scores are observed to follow a similar trend to the habitat assessment scores from 2020.
-A comparison of IBI scores from previous assessments shows that IBI scores from sites BR-6 and TW-1 have increased.
-However, the IBI from site TC-1 has decreased slightly and the integrity class has changed from "poor" to "very poor" (Table 16).
+Fish community condition ratings, index of biotic integrity (IBI scores), are classified as "good" for all locations in the 2024 assessment (Table 13).
+The 2024 IBI scores are observed to have increased significantly when compared to the habitat assessment scores from 2022.
+A comparison of IBI scores from previous assessments shows that the IBI score from site BR-6 has increased from 28 to 50, the IBI score from site TC-1 has increased 30 to 44, and the IBI score from site TW-1 has increased from 30 to 50.
+The integrity class for all sites have increased to "good" (Table 16).